Bankruptcy can stay on your credit file for up to seven years, but this doesn't have to stop you from getting a home loan

 Here are a few things to keep in mind when considering applying for a home loan for discharged bankrupts.

-- You can still get a loan.
+- You might still be able to get a loan.
 While getting a loan as a discharged bankrupt can be challenging, it’s still possible.
 Pick a provider that has a good track record and ask them about their lending services to discharged bankrupts.

 - You have to wait until you are discharged.
 While most lenders have different guidelines for their loans, the majority will not lend funds to anyone who is still bankrupt.
 This is to avoid the possibility of adding to your financial trouble and also because they have no guarantee of being repaid the loan.